ddodogames/NixSetup/README.md

 # NixSetup
 Config file of my NixOS setup for my old laptop.
 Nothing fancy about it.

+# Note
+This is just left out here as sort of checkpoint.
+Work on much [better version](https://github.com/ddodogames/NixSetup/tree/revamp-wip) is already in progress.

 ## What does it include?
 Nothing much but here it is anyways:
 | **General**         | **Uses**                       |